- A STUNNING pressing with Shootout Winning Triple Plus (A+++) sound or close to it throughout – a true Orchestral Demo Disc from 1970

 - Big speakers and loud levels are the sine qua non for the proper reproduction of this album

-This London Phase 4 British import has some of the most SPECTACULAR sound I have ever heard reproduced from disc.
-The sound is so BIG and BOLD that it handily puts to shame 95% or more of all the Golden Age Shaded Dogs, London Bluebacks, Mercury Living Presence’s, EMI’s and Decca’s we’ve ever played.
-If we had a Classical Top 100 list, this record would belong in a Top Ten taken from it, right near the top judging by what I heard when I played it.
+This London Phase 4 British import has some of the most spectacular sound we have ever heard reproduced from disc.
+The sound is so BIG and BOLD that it handily puts to shame 95% or more of all the Golden Age Shaded Dogs, London Bluebacks, Mercury Living Presences, EMIs and Deccas we’ve ever played.
+If we had a Classical Top 100 list, this record would belong in the Top Ten, right near the top judging by what we heard when we played it.

 If you have a system with the speed, power, and size to play this record properly (yes, you will need all three and a whole lot more), it’s hard to imagine it would not qualify as the best-sounding orchestral recording you’ve ever heard.

 Demo Disc barely begins to do it justice.
 What sound.
 What music.
 What a record!